neildawson/neildawson.github.io/_play/dune.md

 ---
 title: "Litany Against Fear"
-description: "A single-colour screen print based on Frank Herbert’s *Dune*"
+description: "A single-colour screen print based on Frank Herbert’s 'Dune'"
 ---

 Designed for a team outing to Print Club London.